smozzi/harmo-climate/README.md

 # HarmoClimate Model Generator

-HarmoClimate is a suite of Python utilities that extract hourly weather observations for a single Météo-France station and generate **an ultralight, location-tuned climate baseline for hourly outdoor temperature, pressure and humidity.**

-Code templates are provided to embed generated models in other applications and languages (for example C++), typically in a single file **without any additional dependencies.**
+**HarmoClimate generates ultralight, location-tuned climate baselines, producing hourly temperature, station pressure, and specific humidity with a compact harmonic model** from a Météo-France station history data.

+**Embed anywhere with zero extra dependencies.** Code templates are provided (e.g., C++) to integrate a generated model as a single, self-contained file.

-The model deliberately uses a very small set of harmonic, so that each component can be inspected, understood, and manually adjusted if needed.
-It includes an error envelope based on historical observations to compare the model’s baseline output with real-world data.
+The model uses a small, explainable set of harmonics, so each component can be inspected and, if needed, manually adjusted.
+An historical error envelope (quantile band derived from observations) lets you compare the baseline to real world data.

+Robustness is assessed with Leave-One-Year-Out (LOYO) validation, holding out each year in turn and comparing RMSE for both the model and the historical mean climatology.
+The current bundle shows a typical positive LOYO skill of roughly +3% versus the historical mean baseline across the archived years.

-## Models Use Cases
+## Typical Use Cases

 - Estimate typical outdoor temperature and humidity cycles to support HVAC sizing, setpoint strategies, and lightweight energy simulations.
 - Embed a deterministic, low-footprint climate model in firmware for low-power or offline environmental monitoring devices.